hillarychang/Association-between-Nutrient-Level-and-Calorie-Count/README.md

 ## Introduction

-In this project, we studied the effectiveness of spice challenges in building team morale.
+In this project, we studied the which n of spice challenges in building team morale.
 Provide an introduction to your dataset, and clearly state the one question your analysis is centered around.
 Why should readers of your website care about the dataset and your question specifically?
 Report the number of rows in the dataset, the names of the columns that are relevant to your question, and descriptions of those relevant columns.

 ---